Pseudo-Hamiltonian neural networks for learning partial differential equations: The PHNN model for PDEs

 \subsubsection{Leakage of constant}

-There may be leakage of a constant between the two last terms of the PHNN model: the dissipation term and the external force term.
-Hence we must make some assumptions about these terms to separate them as desired.
+If $R$ is the identity, or a linear combination of the identity with differential operators, the separation between the dissipation term and the external force term in \eqref{eq:pdeclassspef} is at best unique up to a constant, which means that there may be leakage of a constant between the two last terms of the PHNN model.
+Hence, we must make some assumptions about these terms to separate them as desired.
 If we want the external force term to be small, we may use regularization and penalize large values of $\lVert\hat{f}_\theta\rVert$ during training.
 The option to do this is implemented in the \texttt{phlearn} package.
-However, for the numerical experiments in the next section, we have instead opted to assume that the dissipative term should be zero for the zero solution, and thus correct the two terms in question after training is done so that it adheres to this without changing the full model.
+However, for the numerical experiments in the next section, we have instead opted to assume that the dissipative term should be zero for the zero solution, and thus correct the two terms in question after training so that it adheres to this without changing the full model.
 That is, if we have the model

 when the last training step is performed, we set